Apply

 The purpose of this policy is:

-• to offer University members a mechanism for reporting good faith allegations of wrongdoing (such allegations are sometimes referred to as “whistleblower” reports), where no other process exists under an alternate policy;
+• to offer University members a mechanism for reporting good faith allegations of financial wrongdoing (such allegations are sometimes referred to as “whistleblower” reports), where no other process exists under an alternate policy;

 • to prescribe procedures for the reporting, investigation, and response to good faith allegations; and